 However, to benefit from all of the available features of SketchUp, you will have to pay 1199 US dollars a year.

 The first plan is for students, and the second is for educators.

-Both plans offer all of the features listen in the pro plan for the price of 55 US dollars.
+Both plans offer all of the features listed in the pro plan for the price of 55 US dollars.

 Although the plans are incredibly cheap, you will not be able to get one unless you belong to a higher education institution.

 The last section is the Primary and Secondary